 Cleveland is a very small town located in the state of South Carolina.
 With a population of 1,112 people and just one neighborhood, Cleveland is the 182nd largest community in South Carolina.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Cleveland is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some towns, Cleveland isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Cleveland are a mix of both white- and blue-collar jobs.
 Overall, Cleveland is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Cleveland who work in sales jobs (18.36%), office and administrative support (10.16%), and management occupations (8.59%).

 One interesting thing about the economy is that relatively large numbers of people worked from their home: 12.70% of the workforce.
 While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.